-Family Drug Courts, also known as Dependency Drug Courts, utilize a multidisciplinary, collaborative approach to serve parents and families that enter child welfare due to parental substance use disorders.
+Family drug courts, also known as dependency drug courts, utilize a multidisciplinary, collaborative approach to serve parents and families that enter child welfare due to parental substance use disorders.
 Resources on this page present research on the benefits of family drug courts.

-Family Drug Courts in Child Welfare
+Family Drug Treatment Courts

-Children and Family Futures (2013)
+Children and Family Futures (2015)

 Provides information on best practices and collaborative principles to develop and sustain Family Drug Courts.
 The Guidelines will assist policy makers and practitioners to enhance and expand these programs across the country.

 How Does Family Drug Treatment Court Participation Affect Child Welfare Outcomes?

 Examines the effectiveness of FDTCs in North Carolina on child welfare outcomes.
 The report considers three types of parental participation in a FDTC referral, enrolling, and completing an FDTC program.